keptn-sandbox/keptn-jenkins-library/FEATURES.md

 The following are the core use cases that this integration supports.
 If you have another use case, please let us know by creating an Issue.

-* UC 1: As a user, I want to trigger a Keptn quality gate evaluation from within Jenkins
+* UC 1: As a user, I want to [perform a release validation](https://keptn.sh/docs/concepts/performance_validation/#test-automation-process) by triggering a [Keptn quality gate](https://keptn.sh/docs/concepts/quality_gates/) evaluation from within Jenkins
 * UC 2: As a user, I want to trigger a delivery with Keptn from within Jenkins
 * UC 3: As a user, I want to create a project, a service, and push files to the Keptn configuration repo
 * UC 4: As a user, I want to trigger an existing CI/CD Jenkins Pipeline from Keptn (via webhook-service)